ApsaraDB/PolarDB-for-PostgreSQL/doc/PolarDB-EN/DDL_Synchronization.md

 ## Asynchronous Apply of DDL Locks
 To resolve this issue, PolarDB optimizes DDL lock apply on read-only nodes.
 ![image.png](pic/48_DDL_4.png)
-<center>Figure 4 Asynchronous Apply of DDL Locks on Read-Only Nodes</center>
+Figure 4 Asynchronous Apply of DDL Locks on Read-Only Nodes

 PolarDB uses an asynchronous process to apply DDL locks so that the main apply process is not blocked.
 Figure 4 shows the overall workflow in which PolarDB offloads the acquisition of DDL locks from the main apply process to the lock apply process and immediately returns to the main apply process.
 This way, the main apply process is not affected even if lock apply are blocked.